 Types of agreements

-Every landholder that works in partnership with the Biodiversity Conservation Trust will have different circumstances and various goals for managing their land or farm.
+Every landholder that works in partnership with the Biodiversity Conservation Trust will have different circumstances and various goals for managing their land.

-Under the terms of the Biodiversity Conservation Act 2016, there are three main types of voluntary private land conservation agreements.
+The BCT offers three types of voluntary private land conservation agreements.
 The agreements have been designed to deliver better financial and technical support to landholders, and in doing so, create land-use options and additional income streams for rural landholders.

 Biodiversity Stewardship Agreements